eacton/CAGEF/Lesson_1/Lesson1.md

 ```
 ## [1] 28
 ```

 These are illustrative examples to see how our different data structures behave.
 In reality, you will want to do calculations across rows and columns, and not on your entire matrix or data frame.
 For example, we might have a count table where rows are genes, columns are samples, and we want to know the sum of all the counts for a gene.
-To do this, we can use the apply function.
+To do this, we can use the `apply()` function. `apply()` takes an array, matrix (or something that can be coerced to such, like a numeric data frame), and applies a function over row (`MARGIN = 1`) or columns (`MARGIN = 2`).
+Here we can invoke the `sum` function.

 ```r